srl-labs/containerlab/docs/manual/kinds/srl.md

 The generated config will be saved by the path `clab-<lab_name>/<node-name>/config/config.json`.
 Using the example topology presented above, the exact path to the config will be `clab-srl_lab/srl1/config/config.json`.

-#### User defined config
+#### User defined startup config
 It is possible to make SR Linux nodes to boot up with a user-defined config instead of a built-in one.
-With a [`config`](../nodes.md#config) property of the node/kind a user sets the path to the config file that will be mounted to a container:
+With a [`startup-config`](../nodes.md#startup-config) property of the node/kind a user sets the path to the config file that will be mounted to a container:

 ```yaml
 name: srl_lab